jamesplease/react-request/docs/guides/why-jsx.md

 # Why JSX?

 It may seem weird to use React Components / JSX to make network requests.
 I completely understand.

-When I first read React Apollo's documentation, I was turned off by the component-based approach to requests.
+I first saw this pattern in React Apollo, and I thought it was weird.
 However, I had heard good things about Apollo, so I set my first impressions aside and did my best to understand why someone would prefer to configure their requests with JSX.

 I came to realize that the primary benefit to me is that I would write less code by configuring my requests with JSX.
 I like writing less code, so I made React Request.

-There are three things React Request do that, taken together, lead me to write less code:
+There are three things React Request does that, taken together, lead me to write less code:

 * Manage response caching
-* Make it easy to access data anywhere in the app
+* Manage request deduplication
 * When using Redux, it reduces the number of connected components that I write

 ### Response Caching